mrspecht/mrspecht/README.md

 ## About me

 Hi there!
-I’m Andre Specht, an experienced developer and instructor with over 10 years of helping adult learners build real-world skills through practical, engaging training.
+I’m Andre Specht, an experienced developer and instructor with over 10 years of helping adult learners build skills through practical, engaging training.
 I bring together a background in tech, instructional design, and a genuine love for making complex topics easier to understand.
 Over the years, I’ve worked with different teams to design courses, guide learners through challenges, and improve materials based on what works best for them.

 Right now, I help people break into tech by teaching web development and programming in ways that are approachable and aligned with industry needs.
 I